Commuting symplectomorphisms and Dehn twists in divisors

 where $h(x_n)$ is holomorphic; \item $h(x_n)$ has at least 3 roots within $B_{\epsilon/2}$, counted with multiplicities; \item for any $x_n\in B_{\epsilon/2}$, $\sqrt{h(x_n)}\in B_{\epsilon/2}$; \item $\Omega|_{U(P)}$ is K\"ahler with respect to the above complex structure. \end{itemize} \end{definition}

 \begin{remark} The definition allows $\pi$ to have singularities outside of $U(p)$.
-They will not play any role.
-Also, the definition does not require $p:E\to D$ to be a proper map, so the fibers $E_t$ need not be symplectomorphic as we may not be able to integrate the parallel transport vector fields.
-The generality of this definition is slightly unusual, but it makes no difference to the local construction of $A_2$ chains of Lagrangian spheres in Lemma~\ref{lem:A2chain_from_fib}. \end{remark}
+Also, the definition does not require $p\co E\to D$ to be a proper map, so the smooth fibres $E_t$ need not be symplectomorphic, as we may not be able to integrate the parallel transport vector fields.
+The generality of this definition is slightly unusual, but it makes no difference to the local construction of $A_2$ chains of Lagrangian spheres, which is the next thing we discuss. \end{remark}

 In order to prove Proposition~\ref{prop:a2_in_sym_div}, we need to introduce $A_2$ fibrations with involutions.